Skip to content →

 Work in n-week cycles

-Cycles create healthy routine and focus teams on what needs to happen next.
+Cycles create a healthy routine and focus teams on what needs to happen next.
 2-week cycles are the most common in software building.
-They're short enough to not lose sight of other priorities but long enough to build significant features.
+They're short enough to not lose sight of other priorities, but long enough to build significant features.
 Cycles should feel reasonable.
 Don't overload cycles with tasks and let unfinished items move to the next cycle automatically.

 Keep a manageable backlog